TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 We're into the `Duplicati` application and there is one single backup.

-This backup is the `cacti` one that we had seen before into the `/opt/backups/cacti` directory.
+This backup is the `Cacti` one that we had seen before into the `/opt/backups/cacti` directory.

 But to exploit this application we will create our own malicious backup